-In fact, early gold discoveries were relatively meager, but to Americans on the East Coast eyeing the frontier, each report added impetus to head west.
 Soon, the Colorado gold rush was on, with covered wagons crossing the Great Plains to cries of “Pikes Peak or Bust!”
+Today, you can visit many of these historic Colorado towns to see remnants of gold rush past.

 Many of these fortune seekers turned around once they saw what they were up against in Colorado — expansive prairie followed by high mountains and the rugged wilderness of the Rocky Mountains.
 Although the first “bonanza” of gold may have been little more than an exaggeration, prospectors hit paying lodes in 1859.